jhburns/val-bot/DOCS.md

 Added them the a private repo, in the same format as the template /api-keys folder and add the private repo under optionalDependencies in the package.json file.

 This way there is no hassle while developing and they are still safe.

+## Uptime
+The bot will likely go idle on Discord because glitch shutdowns bots after 5min of inactivity.
+You can use a third party service like [Uptimerobot](https://uptimerobot.com) to keep it up.

+Simply make an account, add new monitor, select the HTTP(s) option and add your bot url, select 5min and create monitor.